hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

+### 13 June 2025

+#### Individuals Savings Income API

+The following change is now available in Sandbox for versions 2.0

+##### Added

+The following endpoints have been created:
+- Update UK Savings Account Name

 ### 4 June 2025

 #### Individuals Charges API